-For example, Plan My Gap Year (PMGY), one of the world’s most trusted and affordable volunteer abroad organizations, offers a variety of service opportunities in Thailand, such as a childcare program in Pathum Thani.
-Or, if you want to experience the beauty of Thailand’s jungles and save wildlife, PMGY has a wildlife rescue project in southern Thailand worth considering.
-The childcare program begins from just $684 for two weeks and the wildlife rescue program starts at $1,014 for two weeks.
+Another cheap way to travel is to participate in a volunteer program.
+For example, Volunteering Solutions (VolSol), one of the world’s most trusted and affordable volunteer abroad organizations, offers a variety of service opportunities in Thailand, such as a childcare program in Chang Mai.
+Or, if you want to experience the beauty of Thailand’s jungles and save wildlife, Volunteering Solutions has an elephant camp project in Surin worth considering.
+VolSol’s volunteer projects are affordably priced, starting at just $200 per week.

-Volunteer programs, like those offered by PMGY, enable you to explore Thai culture more deeply, while keeping your adventures cost-effective.
+Volunteer programs enable you to explore Thai culture more deeply, while keeping your adventures cost-effective.
 Their projects are very reasonably priced.
 Additionally, the programs typically include meals and accommodation, among other things.
 This eliminates major expenses that come with traveling.

 Ready for more advice on how you can visit Thailand for cheap?
 From finding low-priced flights to intern abroad options, we discuss it all here.

 So, read these 10 tips!
 You’ll figure out an inexpensive way to experience the history, culture, nature, and entertainment in Thailand.

 There are low-priced flights to Thailand out there.
 Here’s a strategy to snag one of those flights:

 - Start looking months in advance.
 For most regions, flights to Thailand are cheapest when well in advance.
 CheapAir.com has a lot of data on this.
 For instance, if you’re flying from the United States, booking international flights 54 days in advance is historically the cheapest.